msjeffs/j_brows-microblading.github.io/README.md

 ### Project Risks
  Potential Risks involved in the project could be the technical debt regarding:
   1. Website load time may take more than 5 seconds to load due
-  2. Web Developers are reletively new to DevOps concepts
+  2. Web Developers are relatively new to DevOps concepts
+  3. The single page web application design while simple will be more challenging when implementing SEO

 ### Responsibilities
 Both Web Developers will work to push any code with a message of what they added or update.
 Updates will be communicated before done.
 Web Developers must estimate the hours they put in each week.